-Let’s get back to the root essential of Friday Fact and deliver an elementary and fast-to-consume fact!
+Let’s get back to the root essence of Friday Fact and deliver an elementary and fast-to-consume fact!
 Did you know or have you noticed that Comments in Logic Apps are now called Notes?

-At first, especially on the old Logic App designer, developers could add comments by clicking on the action or trigger, selecting the 3 dots to open the option list, and choosing to Add a comment.
+At first, especially in the old Logic App designer, developers could add comments by clicking an action or trigger, selecting the 3 dots to open the option list, and choosing to Add a comment.

 Then, a new comment section will be shown on the action or trigger configuration panel where you can enter your comment.